JosipTheorem/Interpretable-Deep-Learning-Time-Series/dataset7_robustness_experiments/README.md

 `-- Interpretable-Deep-Learning-Time-Series/
 ```

 The notebooks can be run directly from this repository.
-They do not need to be copied into `DCIts/examples/`, and no `dcits_support` copy step is needed for these seminar notebooks, because each notebook searches for both:
+They do not need to be copied into `DCIts/examples/`, and no `dcits_support` copy step is needed for these notebooks, because each notebook searches for both:

 - `dataset7_robustness_experiments/support_utils/`; and
 - the nearby original `DCIts/src/dcits.py` source file.